pulumi/pulumi-hugo/themes/default/content/blog/changes-to-import/index.md

 ---
-title: "Overhaul of the `pulumi import` system"
+title: "Improving the `pulumi import` experience"

 # The date represents the post's publish date, and by default corresponds with
 # the date this file was generated.
 Posts with future dates are visible in development,